stfnpczk/ecommerce-product-page/README.md

 ### Continued development

 In a further iteration, I'd like to optimize the carousel slider for mobile touch - either searching for a native solution or going with a library, like Swiper.
 An other aspect that I'd like to improve on, is the cart popover.
 Not quite happy with the polyfill of the Popover API yet, I opted for the MUI Popover component instead.
-With advancing browser compability, I'll look into it gain.
+With advancing browser compability, I'll look into it again.

 <br>